CONDITIONS OF SUPPLY

 2.9Any surplus fittings or materials shall remain the property of the Company and shall be returned to it.

-2.10The quantity and description of any Goods and/or Services shall be as set out in the Company’s quotation or acknowledgement of order.
+2.10The quantity and description of any Goods and/or Services shall be as set out in the Company’s quotation or acknowledgment of order.

 2.11All samples, drawings, descriptive matter, specifications and advertising issued by the Company and any descriptions or illustrations contained in the Company’s website, catalogues or brochures are issued or published for the sole purpose of giving an approximate idea of the Goods and Services described in them.
 They shall not form part of the Contract and this is not a sale by sample.